paychex/LibreChat/azure-deploy/README.md

 4. **Azure Key Vault**: The script creates a new Azure Key Vault without Private Endpoints.
 Please make sure you have contributor permissions on the Resource Group.
 If an existing AKV is used, provide the same name in the config file.

-5. **Azure Cosmos DB**: Azure Cosmos DB Mongo API is required to connect Librechat to conversations database.
+5. **Azure CosmosDB**: Azure Cosmos DB Mongo API is required to connect Librechat to conversations database.
 Please make sure it is provisioned.

 6. **Docker Image**: This script builds a Docker image and pushed it to the Azure Container Registry.
 Please make sure you have access to ACR and have logged in using docker login.